mhykari/docker-wordpress-ioncube/README.md

 * `php7.4-apache`

 ## How to use this image
+You can use the Dockerfile path to build the image in your own docker-compose.yml file, or you can run the build.yml file to create the image and then use that in your docker-compose.yml file
 The image can be used identically to the official WordPress image.
 You can take a look at their description or use a **docker-compose.yml** similar like this:

 ```yml